mramos29/dockerfiles/wordpress/README.md

-# yml for docker-composer to build a Wordpress staack
+# yml for docker-composer to build a Wordpress stack

 This is a yml file for docker-composer to build 2 containers with the official images of wordpress and mariadb.